China Travel Guide

 Ticketing

 • All U.S. airlines issue electronic tickets, whereas most Chinese airlines issue paper tickets.
-Note that passports are required upon check in for both types of tickets.

 • Infant lap tickets are not required for air travel in the U.S.